Table of contents

 8. Add social proof, reviews, and testimonials

 There are plenty of ways to build your brand, but one of the most powerful is to display social proof.
-Bets way to do is by embedding your instagram posts on your websites pages.
+Bets way to do is by embedding your Instagram posts on the pages of your website.

 That’s a fancy way of saying that showcasing others’ experiences with your brand can convince potential customers that it’s the right choice for them.